TheoRybarczyk/aif_project/README.md

 ![image](https://github.com/TheoRybarczyk/aif_project/assets/83536996/55131762-888e-4518-81e6-95975bfb80f3)

 3 - To build and run the docker images, please run `docker compose up` **from the project /docker folder**. \
-This step is long because of the required Python modules to install.
+This step is long because of the required Python modules to install. \
+If you have some issues, you can run instead `docker compose up --no-deps --build`.

 4 - Go to http://127.0.0.1:7860/ and enjoy!

 5 - Run `docker compose down` when finished.